bakgaard/Stories/AdrexTheEngineer/Chapter6.md

 "We cou' get some rope, put measuring flags on it, drop a ball from different heights, and measuring th' time it takes to hit th' ground?"

+"Mm - good idea.
+We need someplace high for this - like a hundred feet tall, or more, and we need to be able to drop a ball from multiple points along the way."

+They walk to the door in silence, thinking about where they could do that.

+"How tall is th' house yeh' folk live in, Adri?"

+Entering the workshop, the dragonborn just shook his head.
+"Not tall enough.
+Not more than 30 or 35 feet, I think.
+Do you think the metal apartments at the Upper Tier are taller?"

+"Meh, I doubt it, lad."

+As they entered Yurgunn suddenly exclaimed:
+"Of cause - we use th' lift!"

+A bit surprised he hadn't thought of it himself, he injected:
+"They will never let us use it."

+The lift was used only for the very rich of the Upper Tier, and everyone else was directed to use the stairs.

+"They will never let us use eh' for free, yeh' mean" his master countered.
+"We have some coin to spare, rememeber?"